nuxeo/nuxeo/nuxeo-runtime-jtajca/README.txt

 as a JCA-compatible Connection Manager in order for JCA resources to be usable with connection pooling.

-The current implementation is based on Apache Geronimo's geronimo-transaction and geronimo-connector.
+The current implementation is using Apache Geronimo's geronimo-transaction and geronimo-connector.
+(This implementation require that apache-geronimo JARs are deployed as third party libraries in the product)

 To bind the transaction manager and Nuxeo connection manager in JNDI, under Tomcat you can use: